Last Updated on August 23, 2022.

 - You can gently and very carefully bounce the hedgehog, which may also help encourage the hedgehog to uncurl.

 - As your hedgehog becomes more comfortable it should begin to uncurl.
-Once your hedgehog becomes comfortable with you it may only ball up a little or it may not ball up at all.
+Once your hedgehog becomes comfortable with you, they may only ball up a little or not at all.

-- Do your best to avoid provoking your hedgie to huff and puff.
+- Do your best to avoid provoking your hedgehog to huff and puff.
 You can actually teach your hedgehog to react this way when you pick it up.

-- In order for your hedgehog to uncurl and want to come out and investigate its surroundings, your hedgehog needs to feel safe.
+- In order for your hedgehog to uncurl and want to come out and investigate, your hedgehog needs to feel safe.

 - You can encourage the feeling of safety by holding your hedgehog out, away from your body, allowing it to sit on your flat hands.